-Dr Roland Dodd received his PhD in Information Systems Engineering from the Royal Melbourne Institute of Technology University in 2009.
-He has been a university academic at Central Queensland University (CQU) from 2001 to present.
-He is currently the Discipline Leader for Mathematics and Statistics and a Senior Lecturer in the School of Engineering and Technology at CQU.
+I received my PhD in Engineering (Information Systems) from the Royal Melbourne Institute of Technology (RMIT) University in 2009, after beginning my academic career at Central Queensland University (CQU) in 2001.
+Over more than two decades at CQU, I have contributed to teaching, leadership, and research in mathematics, statistics, and information systems.
+I am currently the Discipline Leader for Mathematics and Statistics and have previously served as the STEM Leader in the CQU School of Engineering and Technology.

-His research interests include artificial intelligence, information systems engineering, industrial decision support systems, industrial process modelling and supervisory control systems in expert environments.
-He has more than 35 journal publications, conference papers, technical reports, thesis, government milestone reports, research presentations and prototyped intelligent systems, in his disciplinary areas.
+My research interests lie at the intersection of artificial intelligence, information systems engineering, industrial decision support systems, industrial process modelling, and supervisory control systems in expert environments.
+I have published more than 35 refereed journal articles, conference papers, technical reports, and government milestone reports, alongside the development of several prototyped intelligent systems in my disciplinary areas.

-As Chief Investigator leader he has secured grants, worth in excess of $700,000, in collaboration with industry partners.
-He is an editorial board member for the International Academy, Research and Industry Association International Journal on Advances in Intelligent Systems and the International Journal on Advances in Software.
-He was also a technical program committee member for 8 major international conferences and a special session track organiser for 37th Annual Conference of the IEEE Industrial Electronics Society.
+As Chief Investigator, I have secured competitive research grants exceeding $700,000 in collaboration with industry partners.
+Beyond my university role, I contribute to the global research community as an editorial board member for the International Academy, Research and Industry Association, and as a reviewer for the International Journal on Advances in Intelligent Systems and the International Journal on Advances in Software.
+I have also served as a technical program committee member for eight major international conferences and acted as a special session track organiser for the 37th Annual Conference of the IEEE Industrial Electronics Society.

 Education

-Bachelor of Information Technology Honours (First Class), CQ University
+Bachelor of Information Technology Honours (First Class), Central Queensland University

 Honours degree research led to the development of a fuzzy neural network for intelligent adaptive learning control of an inverted pendulum system.
 The research focused on examining outcomes for improving the learning capabilities of a fuzzy neural network system.
 The research proposed a modified adaptive rule importance learning algorithm based upon a fuzzy hierarchical error approach.
 A modified network structure that is more intuitive, powerful and melds directly into the fuzzy neural network system was developed.
 This system allows for fast online adaptive control while simultaneously performing system learning with the considerable feature of no offline training required.
 Furthermore, genetic algorithm optimisation of fuzzy rule neural network rule base and learning parameters was also undertaken.